Solomon1d24/GUI-Card-Game/README.md

 # How to start the game?
-Put all the above files together
+Put all the above files together\n
 In the terminal reach the location of this folder and type: javac Game_operator.java java Game_operator